 This may seem like a no-brainer, but you’d be surprised at how many businesses fail to keep track of their receivables.
-This is mainly because after making a sale, companies tend to move on to other more important things, such as finding another client or project.
+This is mainly because after making a sale, companies tend to use their time and resources to move on to other things, such as finding another client or project.
 They often feel confident that issuing an invoice and receiving assurances of timely payment is enough, especially if they’ve been doing business with that particular client for a long time.

 Aside from lack of cash, there are many other possible reasons why your clients are not paying their outstanding balances on time.
 These include:

 If you notice, these reasons are things that you can actually do something about.
-You need to discover exactly what is causing your client’s late payment so you can figure out how to resolve them and keep them from happening again.
+You need to discover exactly what is causing your client’s late payment so you can figure out how to make them pay on time.

-A simple email reminder can go a long way in getting your invoices paid on time.
-Emails can also help you resolve the most common reasons of late payments that were mentioned above.
+A simple email reminder can go a long way in getting your customers to pay on time.
+Emails can also help you resolve the most common reasons for late payments that were mentioned above.